chbricout/chbricout.github.io/content/_index.md

 ### Research Interests

 Beyond the medical space, I'm also passionate about Open Science and making AI more sustainable.
 Right now, deep learning is often data-inefficient, power-hungry, and behaves like a black box.
 Plus, designing or scaling models is painfully hard with loads of hyperparameters to try.
-I think there’s huge potential in improving our methods and exploring alternative approaches like Gaussian Processes.
+I think there’s huge potential in improving our methods and exploring alternative approaches like Gaussian Processes or Neurosymbolic AI.
 These are the topics I’d love to dive into during a PhD.

 ### Involvement